sebajara/mathuna/README.md

 between drawing the top card of the deck, one of the open-cards, or not drawing at all.
 Notice that during a turn, we may have selected multiple actions before ending the turn.

+### Game records

+A record of each game is saved into a tab-delimited format file into the current MATLAB directory.
+We have provided a simple function `parse\_tsv` that would retrieve this data.
+For more information type
+      >> help parse\_tsv